-In Northern Ghana, whenever people mentioned White Maggi it was with a disapproving click of the tongue and a shaking head.
-It came up often enough in conversations that I had to learn more.
+In Northern Ghana whenever people mentioned White Maggi it was with a disapproving click of the tongue and a shaking head.
+It came up often enough in conversations I had to learn more.
 What was White Maggi?
 Why did it have so many negative associations?

 Maggi brand seasonings are ubiquitous in Ghana.
-The most common are bouillon cubes, usually in chicken, shrimp, or goat flavors, which market vendors stack into pyramids on the counter of their kiosks next to matchboxes, razor blades, and jars of cocoa butter.
-People use Maggi seasonings and their imitations in a range of recipes.
-I did not expect a seasoning, particularly a “white” variety that I had never seen, to index such ambivalence about health, uncontrolled consumption, and, I later learned, nefarious intentions toward others.
+The most common are bouillon cubes, available in chicken, shrimp, beef, or goat flavors, which market vendors stack into pyramids on the counter of their kiosks next to matchboxes, razor blades, and jars of cocoa butter.
+People use Maggi and its imitations in a range of recipes.
+I expected no seasoning, particularly a “white” variety I had never seen, to index such ambivalence about health, uncontrolled consumption, and, I later learned, nefarious intentions toward others.

 A few weeks after I asked Cynthia, White Maggi came up during an interview.
-While driving back to Sirigu, I asked Matthew, my assistant, to tell me more about it.
+While traveling back to Sirigu, I asked Matthew, my friend and assistant, to tell me more about it.

 “What does it taste like?”

-I was intrigued, but also more confused.
+I was intrigued.
 The range of associations that people linked to it was baffling: whiteness, laundry, sweetness, insatiable cravings, overconsumption, and various health problems.

-The references to White Maggi’s sweetness initially added to my confusion.
+The references to White Maggi’s sweetness added to my confusion.
 Was it a sweetener?
-Locally, the flavor of sweetness indicates something is flavorful, delicious, or savory, perhaps even umami, rather than its literal meaning.
+Locally, the flavor of sweetness indicates something is flavorful or savory, perhaps even umami, rather than its literal meaning.
 I learned this distinction the hard way at lunch when a cook once asked if my fish was sweet and I told her it was certainly not.

-It was unlikely that Julius Maggi knew that his brand of convenient food products, consisting of ready-made soups, bouillons, and instant noodles, would become a global phenomenon or a thought-provoking cultural motif.
-Maggi’s products came into being in 1886 with the backing of a prominent physician and the prodding of the Swiss Government.
-Nutritional deficiencies were emerging among working class families.
+Julius Maggi did not know his brand of convenience foods, comprising ready-made soups, bouillons, and instant noodles, would become a global phenomenon or a thought-provoking cultural motif.
+Maggi’s products came into being in 1886 with the support of a prominent physician and urging from the Swiss Government.
+Nutritional deficiencies were emerging among working-class families.
 Industrial expansion and the need for labor were resulting in greater numbers of women working outside the home.
-This work, however, came in addition to their existing domestic responsibilities.
+This work, however, came in addition to their existing domestic obligations.
 There was little time to prepare meals.
-Packaged, low-cost convenience foods were a solution.
-At the time, Maggi’s soups were tied to women’s emancipation.
+Packaged, low-cost foods were a solution.
+Maggi’s soups were linked to women’s emancipation.
 No longer were women required to spend hours in the kitchen.[i]
-Nestlé acquired the Maggi brand in 1947 and they grew it into a globally recognized product.
+Nestlé acquired Maggi in 1947 and grew it into a globally recognized brand.

 “In our days,” she said, “the ingredients we used to prepare our foods would always give us the proper nutrients.
 But today we now go to buy things at the market.
 The Maggi, the white one, these days, people always buy those things to prepare food.
 Now when we eat those, we realize we get other diseases.
 In my days, we would find the dawa-dawa and prepare it with food.
 When we eat, it is okay for us.”

-Other elders also commented on how the arrival of foreign foods, such as spaghetti noodles and canned goods, not only had health implications, but also disrupted ancestral sacrifices and drove away the forest spirits in utter disgust.
+Other elders also reflected on how the arrival of foreign foods, such as spaghetti noodles and canned goods, had not only health ramifications, but also disrupted ancestral sacrifices and drove away the forest spirits in utter disgust.
 People reciprocate to the ancestors and spirits with food sacrifices.
-The disappearance of spirits, partially attributed to changing foodways, cut people off from important sources of knowledge.
+Disappearing spirits, attributed in part to changing foodways, cut people off from important sources of knowledge.
 Spirits used to teach people new practices and offer their powers.
-Today people tend to look to NGOs and outsiders.
+Today they look to NGOs and outsiders.